aiidateam/aiida-core/docs/source/tutorial/basic.rst

     In [3]: builder.x = load_node(pk=4)
        ...: builder.y = Int(5)

-In case your nodes' PKs are different, and you don't remember the PK of the output node from the previous calculation, you can also check the provenance graph you have generated and use the start of the UUID of the output node:
+In case that your nodes' PKs are different and you don't remember the PK of the output node from the previous calculation, check the provenance graph you generated earlier and use the UUID of the output node instead:

 .. code-block:: ipython